Skip to content

 Helix comparison

-You can compare two helix objects or awkward arrays of helix using isclose method.
-If two helix objects have different pivot points, the second helix will be transformed to the first helix's pivot point before comparison.
+Compare two helix objects or arrays using the isclose method.
+If they have different pivot points, the second helix is automatically transformed to the first helix's pivot point before comparison.

 helix1 = p3.helix_obj(...)